Sri Lankan passport: Visa requirements

 As of 30 May 2019, Sri Lankan citizens had visa-free or visa on arrival access to 43 countries and territories, ranking the Sri Lankan passport 95th in the world in terms of travel freedom (tied with the DR Congo and Kosovan passports) according to the Henley Passport Index.
 Additionally, Arton Capital's Passport Index currently ranks the Sri Lankan passport 87th in the world in terms of travel freedom, with a visa-free score of 46 (tied with the DR Congo, Nigerian and North Korean passports), as of 7 February 2019.

 For an upper middle income country such as Sri Lanka, these rankings are considered to be extremely low.
 No concerted effort has been made to improve the ranking by the Sri Lankan state.
 One major implication of the poor ranking has been a brain drain.
 Successive Sri Lankan governments have disengaged Sri Lanka from its neighbours in South and Southeast Asia by requiring its citizens to obtain visas prior to travel.
-The sight of long lines outside Foreign High Commissions and Embassies in Colombo is very common.
+The sight of long lines outside Commonwealth countries' High Commissions and foreign countries' embassies in Colombo is very common.
 Likewise, access to major markets such as Hong Kong, Bangladesh, Taiwan, Vietnam and China is also hampered by tedious and complex visa application processes.
 This has resulted in relatively poor trade and economic integration with ASEAN and SAARC member countries.

 Likewise the Sri Lankan state spends millions on maintaining an extensive diplomatic service, which is said to bring little or no benefits to its citizens.
 Many expatriate Sri Lankans have given up their citizenship due to this.
-This has led to a significant skills shortage.
+This has led to a significant skills shortage and brain drain.